- A self-guided walking adventure on the Island of Gozo.

 An included transfer brings you to the ferry terminal in Mgarr.
 Take the ferry back to Malta.
-You will be met at the ferry port and transferred to the airport.
+An included transfer then brings you to Malta Airport in time for your flight.

 On this tour you will stay in charming, characterful and hand-picked boutique guest houses and B&B’s.
 These lodgings are truly special places and one of the highlights of this tour.

 We will always try and accommodate you at the accommodations listed.
 However, if those listed are unavailable, alternative accommodation of the same or better standard than those described will be provided.

 If you require single rooms we would be happy to accommodate you although there is a single room supplement payable.

 Solo walkers are also welcome and again, a supplement is payable.Examples of the accommodations are detailed below.